Hello – Who are we and what do we do?

 Who we are:

-Our team of health and social care practitioners and disability specialists includes a nurse, midwife, BSc nursing lecturer and researcher and Trust library assistant and delivers expert support and training for:
+Our team of health and social care practitioners and disability specialists includes a nurse, midwife, lecturer on undergraduate and post graduate nursing courses and researcher and delivers expert support and training for:

 - Healthcare students

 The team has personal experience of Specific Learning Differences/Difficulties (SpLD), have neurodiverse profiles and/or have mental health issues ensuring an empathetic approach.
 As reflective practitioners we all take part in regular peer observation, have regular team meetings and are partake in continuous professional development.

 Our team is very experienced, fully qualified, DBS checked.
 Tutors have Post Graduate Certification in Supporting Adult learners in FE/HE and are on ADSHE Quality Assurance Register and Patoss register.